United nudges 3Q revenue estimate higher after busy summer

 United paid slightly more than it had expected to for jet fuel, but that was offset by a slightly smaller increase in other costs on a per-seat basis.
 Profit margins, excluding special items, was about 10.5%, compared with a previous forecast of 10%, the company said.

+The FAA limits takeoff and landing slots at the major New York City-area airports to prevent congestion.
+United, which has been unable to get slots from other airlines, argues that JFK has room to grow because of improvements including wider runways and new taxiways.

+United left JFK in 2015 to concentrate its operation at Newark, New Jersey, where it is the dominant airline.
+It returned to JFK last year but has a small presence, with two daily flights to both Los Angeles and San Francisco.

-Shares of United Airlines Holdings Inc. rose about 2% with other U.S. airlines rising as well on Wednesday.
+Shares of United Airlines Holdings Inc. rose about 2% in afternoon trading, with other U.S. airlines rising as well on Wednesday.